git-pull/tao-of-tmux/manuscript/00-forward.md

 Funnily, even though we knew each other by our real names, we sometimes opted to call each other by our nicks.
 It's something about how the personal relationships, formed completely through text, persist in real life.

 It seemed as if it were orchestrated, but each of us fell into the same ebb and flow of operating our lives.
-No one told us to do it, but inch by inch we incrementally optimized to our lifestyle personally and professionally that felt eerily alike.
+No one told us to do it, but inch by inch we incrementally optimized our lifestyles personally and professionally to arrive at destinations that felt eerily alike.

 Like many things in life, when we act on autopilot, we sometimes arrive at similar destinations.
 This is often completely unplanned.